cardboard-iguana/cardboard-iguana.com/log/2021-09-27-tryhackme-complete-beginner.md

 As with OSI, each layer adds its own headers, though obviously there are fewer of these with TCP/IP (i.e., in the real world).

-The TCP/IP model (which comes out of the DOD’s work on ARPANET) actually pre-dates the OSI Model (an ISO standard, and it feels that way) by a few years.
-The TCP/IP application layer subsumes OSI layers 5 - 7, while the network interface layer includes OSI layers 1 and 2 (though some — unofficial! — versions of the TCP/IP model forgo the network interface layer in favor of OSI’s data link and physical layers).
+The TCP/IP model (which comes out of the DOD's work on ARPANET) actually pre-dates the OSI Model (an ISO standard, and it feels that way) by a few years.
+The TCP/IP application layer subsumes OSI layers 5 - 7, while the network interface layer includes OSI layers 1 and 2 (though some - unofficial! - versions of the TCP/IP model forgo the network interface layer in favor of OSI's data link and physical layers).

 Key TCP headers: